NamiTu117/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
-Projects containing these two languages will be in here!
+Projects containg HTML and CSS will be in this repository